1010.00, Use of Force

 22.214.171.124.5.
 Members may also utilize warning tactics such as arcing or activating the CEW lasers in an attempt to gain compliance.
 Members should point the CEW in a safe direction when arcing and never intentionally direct the lasers into the eyes of a person.

 126.96.36.199.6.
-Members may use a CEW on vicious or aggressive animals when the presence of those animals interferes with the safety of the members, the execution of a police function, or completion of a mission.
+Members may use a CEW on vicious or aggressive animals when the presence of those animals interferes with the safety of the members or the public, the execution of a police function, or completion of a mission.

 188.8.131.52.
 Restricted Uses.